-Observed and modeled confounders in our dataset are county of residence, other drug use, comorbidity, and parity (for female cancers only).
+Observed and modelled confounders in our dataset are county of residence, other drug use, comorbidity and parity (for female cancers only).
 The distribution of observed potential confounders is presented in Table 1.
-The impact of county of residence on cancer risk is most obvious when investigating drug use related to melanoma, stomach, and leukemia.
-Table 1 also indicates that there is no difference between cases and controls with respect to underlying comorbidities, except for smoking-related cancers, that is, lung, bladder, and kidney cancer.
+The impact of county of residence on cancer risk is most obvious when investigating drug use related to melanoma, stomach and leukemia.
+Table 1 also indicates that there is no difference between cases and controls with respect to underlying comorbidities, except for smoking-related cancers, i.e. lung, bladder and kidney cancer.
 For female cancers, it can be seen that cases had lower parity than controls.